algao1/blurb/content/posts/kv_store.md

 ShowToc: true
 ---

-A few months ago I was inspired [this post](https://artem.krylysov.com/blog/2023/04/19/how-rocksdb-works/) on how RocksDB works and also [DDIA](https://dataintensive.net/), and decided that it would be a fun exercise to implement a database myself.
+A few months ago I was inspired [this post](https://artem.krylysov.com/blog/2023/04/19/how-rocksdb-works/) on how RocksDB works, and decided that it would be a fun exercise to implement a database myself.
 This post is more of a documentation of how I built my own key-value store, but I still hope to give an overview of how they work, and provide enough details for someone to implement one themselves.

 The database and code snippets are written in Go, and the source code can be found [here](https://github.com/algao1/crumbs/tree/master/dbs/lsm).